hjgenuine/Basic-Among-Us-Troll-Pygame/README.md

 ![2](https://user-images.githubusercontent.com/64316945/158527178-f49fbdbd-0ba3-428f-ad9b-dd9454e55757.PNG)

 # How it Works?
-Hit the kill button and eventually instead of killing, you will get Rick Rolled.
+Hit the kill button and eventually instead of killing, you will get Rick Rolled. <br>
 #3

 ![3](https://user-images.githubusercontent.com/64316945/158528103-84a1a40e-69b7-4623-b5b5-8263c301d3f0.PNG)